RsyncProject/rsync/rsync.1.md

 0.  `--links`, `-l`

-    When symlinks are encountered, recreate the symlink on the destination.

-    By default, rsync generates a "non-regular file" warning for each symlink encountered when this option is not set.
-You can silence the warning by specifying ``--info=nonreg0``.
+    Add symlinks to the transferred files instead of noisily ignoring them with a "non-regular file" warning for each symlink encountered.
+You can alternately silence the warning by specifying ``--info=nonreg0``.

+    The default handling of symlinks is to recreate each symlink's unchanged value on the receiving side.

+    See the [SYMBOLIC LINKS](#SYMBOLIC-LINKS) section for multi-option info.

 0.  `--copy-links`, `-L`

     The sender transforms each symlink encountered in the transfer into the referent item, following the symlink chain to the file or directory that it references.
 If a symlink chain is broken, an error is output and the file is dropped from the transfer.
-On the receiving side, any existing symlinks in the destination directories are replaced with the non-symlinks that the sender specifies (though any destination filenames that do not match a name in the transfer can remain as symlinks if rsync is not deleting files).

-    In versions of rsync prior to 2.6.3, this option also had the side-effect of telling the receiving side to follow symlinks, such as a symlink to a directory.
-A modern rsync does not do this, though you can choose to specify `--keep-dirlinks` (`-K`) if you want rsync to treat a symlink to a directory on the receiving side as if it were a real directory.
-Remember that it's the version of rsync on the receiving side that determines how it reacts to existing destination symlinks when this option is in effect.
+    This option supersedes any other options that affect symlinks in the transfer, since there are no symlinks left in the transfer.

+    This option does not change the handling of existing symlinks on the receiving side, unlike versions of rsync prior to 2.6.3 which had the side-effect of telling the receiving side to also follow symlinks.
+A modern rsync won't forward this option to a remote receiver (since only the sender needs to know about it), so this caveat should only affect someone using an rsync client older than 2.6.7 (which is when `-L` stopped being forwarded to the receiver).

+    See the `--keep-dirlinks` (`-K`) if you need a symlink to a directory to be treated as a real directory on the receiving side.

+    See the [SYMBOLIC LINKS](#SYMBOLIC-LINKS) section for multi-option info.

 0.  `--copy-unsafe-links`

     This tells rsync to copy the referent of symbolic links that point outside the copied tree.
 Absolute symlinks are also treated like ordinary files, and so are any symlinks in the source path itself when `--relative` is used.
-This option has no additional effect if `--copy-links` was also specified.

     Note that the cut-off point is the top of the transfer, which is the part of the path that rsync isn't mentioning in the verbose output.
 If you copy